kbase/sample_service_validator_config/docs/build-and-deploy.md

 make
 ```

-will build a Docker image with Python and all dependencies installed, and then proceed to run a set of scripts via the container to build and validate the source files, build the distribution, and validate the distribution.
+will build a Docker image with Python and all dependencies installed, and then proceed to run a set of scripts via the container to validate the source files, build the generated files, validate the generated files, and create the distribution.

 > The `dist` directory is excluded from `git`, so you may generate them locally in order to inspect and validate them without worrying about affecting the repo.